kydzoster/Olympia-Gym/README.md

 #### MEDIA

-- Hero page video is an actual Olumpia Gym marketing video copied from their Facebook account, its replacement for mobile version is an image from one of the images also copied from Olympia Gym Facebook account.
+- Hero page video is an actual Olympia Gym marketing video copied from their Facebook account, its replacement for mobile version is an image from one of the images also copied from Olympia Gym Facebook account.

 - The images used "Meet our Team" is free images from pexels.com.